 But what many might not know about is Omaha’s standing as a long-time national leader in the sport of curling.

 Many people see it as an odd thing, or peculiar hobby taking place at Baxter Arena’s Holland Community Ice on the weekends.
-Make no mistake, curling has been in Omaha and even thrived for four decades from 1960 to 2000.
+But, make no mistake, curling has been in Omaha and even thrived for four decades from 1960 to 2000.

-And it’s also pretty easy to see why Omaha and UNO’s Baxter Arena were chosen for the Olympic Curling Trials, given the arena's location and alumni connections to UNO.
+And it’s also pretty easy to see why Omaha and UNO’s Baxter Arena were once again chosen for the Olympic Curling Trials, given the arena's location and alumni connections to UNO.